-Earliest Date Available for Sale in the Public Market The second trading day immediately following our public release of earnings for the first completed quarterly period following the most recent period for which financial statements are included in this prospectus, or the First Early Release Date.
-Number of Shares of Common Stock Up to approximately 440,000 additional shares.
+The 180th day after the date of this prospectus.

+Number of Shares of Common Stock

+Up to approximately 440,000 additional shares.
 Includes certain securities held by Early Release Employees.

-Date, provided, that, with respect to certain security holders of ours, or Other Early Up to approximately 18,600,000 additional shares.
+Up to approximately 18,600,000 additional shares.
 Includes certain securities held by Early Release Employees and Other Early Release Persons.
 If the closing price target is not met, then this release will be limited to up to approximately 1,100,000 additional shares held by Early Release Employees with no release of shares for Other Early Release Persons.
 Does not give effect, in either case, to up to approximately 440,000 shares available for sale following the First Early Release Date that may be sold following the Second Early Release Date.
-The 180th day after the date of this prospectus.
-All remaining shares held by our stockholders not previously eligible for sale,